linus-md/pendulum/readme.md

 ### Differential Gröbner bases

-This repository Pontains python/Sage code to compute full differential ideals that arise in the context of DAE systems.
+This repository Pontains Python/Sage code to compute full differential ideals that arise in the context of DAE systems.
+It is supplementary material to my thesis.
+Specifically Algorithm 2 and a variant of Algorithm 2 are implemented in this package.

 ### Examples